By MAN MANCHI

 SICHUAN (China Daily Show) – If the world’s first gastro-etymologist is to be believed, the majority of China’s beloved culinary creations may well be the 5,000-year-old culture’s oldest surviving knock-offs.

-Shanzhai Nation: How China Fed and Misled the World chronicles one professor’s foray into the “deepest and darkest corners of conspiracy and corruption, dating all the back to the Yellow Emperor himself,” according to a review in The New York Times.
+Shanzhai Nation: How China Fed and Misled the World chronicles one professor’s foray into the “deepest and darkest corners of conspiracy and corruption, dating all the back to the Yellow Emperor himself,” according to a lukewarm review in the New York Times.

 Written and researched by Phillip Nam Ngyuen, a French-born Vietnamese professor of gastronomy, the book was inspired by the rhetorical title of a 2008 TED Talk, “Who is General Tso, and why are we eating his chicken?”

 “That got me thinking,” said Nguyen in an interview with China Daily Show.
 “Who is General Tso?
-Why are we eating his goddamn chicken?
+And why are we eating his goddamn chicken?
 I couldn’t ignore those hard-hitting questions.”

 Nguyen’s book begins with China’s well-known historical lack of innovation and creativity, and moves on to expose dish after dish as culinary copycats, each chapter garnished with impressive sources, dates and statistics.
 From hot pot to hundun, and dumplings to dim sum, no Chinese “creation” is free from Nguyen’s investigative eye.